 A dot plot shows one or more quantitative values per category by plotting one or more dots per category on a numerical (or date-time) axis.
 A dot plot with only one value per category makes a comparison between those categories very easy.
 When the dot plot has multiple values per category, you can also compare within the categories.
 This results in a chart type that packs a lot of information in a small space.

 Since the dots communicate information via their position on the axis, and relatively via their position towards each other, the start- and end-point of the axis should be based on the minimum and maximum values in the data.
 There is no need to start the axis at zero.

 By adding a connector between the dots, you can add an extra dimension to an already information-dense chart: The connector adds a focus on the delta between two values or the range between a minimum and maximum value.

-The most simple alternative to a dot plot is a bar (or column) chart.
-Instead of using relative position on the numerical axis, the bar chart uses the length of the bar to communicate the value.
-To replace multi-series dot plots, one can choose between a stacked or a grouped bar chart.
-This makes comparison within and between categories possible.
+This is probably the most simple alternative to a dot plot.
+Bar charts represent values with bar length rather than relative position on a numerical axis.
+To replace multi-series dot plots, one can choose either a stacked or grouped bar chart, facilitating comparisons within and between categories.

 A dot plot can be a pretty simple chart.
 Its minimum pack is categorical and numerical dimensions and a fixed size mark.
 Color is the thing that adds the edge to this chart.
 It might be used to place simple accents, but it can also add a new dimension: numerical, categorical, or even time.